-Innoviva, Inc. ("Innoviva", the "Company", the "Registrant" or "we" and other similar pronouns) is a diversified holding company with a portfolio of royalties and other healthcare assets.
+Innoviva, Inc. ("Innoviva", the "Company", the "Registrant" or "we" and other similar pronouns) is a company with a portfolio of royalties and innovative healthcare assets.
+We currently have three primary sets of assets: a royalty portfolio, operating assets in critical care and infectious disease, and other strategic healthcare assets.

 Our royalty portfolio contains respiratory assets partnered with Glaxo Group Limited ("GSK"), including RELVAR®/BREO® ELLIPTA® (fluticasone furoate/vilanterol, "FF/VI") and ANORO® ELLIPTA® (umeclidinium bromide/vilanterol, "UMEC/VI").
 Under the Long-Acting Beta2 Agonist ("LABA") Collaboration Agreement, Innoviva is entitled to receive royalties from GSK on sales of RELVAR®/BREO® ELLIPTA® as follows: 15% on the first \$3.0 billion of annual global net sales and 5% for all annual global net sales above \$3.0 billion; and royalties from the sales of ANORO® ELLIPTA®, which tier upward at a range from 6.5% to 10%.
-Innoviva was also entitled to 15% of royalty payments made by GSK under its agreements originally entered into with us, and since assigned to Theravance Respiratory Company, LLC ("TRC"), including TRELEGY® ELLIPTA® and any other product or combination of products that may be discovered or developed in the future under the LABA Collaboration Agreement and the Strategic Alliance Agreement with GSK (referred to herein as the "GSK Agreements"), which were assigned to TRC other than RELVAR®/BREO® ELLIPTA® and ANORO® ELLIPTA®.
-We sold our 15% ownership interest in TRC on July 20, 2022, and are no longer entitled to receive royalties on sales of TRELEGY® ELLIPTA® products.

-We expanded our portfolio of royalties and innovative healthcare assets through the acquisition of Entasis Therapeutics Holdings Inc. ("Entasis") on July 11, 2022 and the acquisition of La Jolla Pharmaceutical Company ("La Jolla") on August 22, 2022.
+We expanded our portfolio through the acquisition of Entasis Therapeutics Holdings Inc. ("Entasis") on July 11, 2022 and the acquisition of La Jolla Pharmaceutical Company ("La Jolla") on August 22, 2022.
 Our commercial and marketed products include GIAPREZA® (angiotensin II), approved in the United States ("U.S.") to increase blood pressure in adults with septic or other distributive shock, and XERAVA® (eravacycline) approved in the U.S. for the treatment of complicated intra-abdominal infections in adults.
-Our development pipeline includes medicines for the treatment of bacterial infections, such as our lead asset sulbactam-durlobactam ("SUL-DUR").
+On May 23, 2023, XACDURO® (formerly known as sulbactam-durlobactam or SUL-DUR), was approved by the United States Food and Drug Administration ("FDA") and we commenced commercial sales of XACDURO® in the third quarter of 2023.
+Our development pipeline includes zoliflodacin, an investigational treatment for uncomplicated gonorrhea that reported positive data in a pivotal Phase 3 clinical trial on November 1, 2023.
+As such, we have a wholly owned robust critical care and infectious disease operating platform with a hospital focus anchored by three differentiated products with significant growth potential and a promising drug candidate.